-Jez is a young carer who looks after his Mum and two of his brothers and sisters.
-His Mum has severe mental health problems, including anxiety and depression, and some days cannot get out of bed.
+Jez is a young carer who looks after his mum and two siblings.
+His mum has severe mental health problems, including anxiety and depression, and some days cannot get out of bed.
 She is unable to work, meaning finances are a constant strain for the family.

-On the days his Mum feels worst, Jez has to get his younger brother and sister dressed (aged six and four), make them breakfast, take them to school, clean the house, pick them up from school, make them their dinner, and get them ready for bed.
+On the days his Mum feels worst, Jez has to get his younger brother and sister (aged six and four) dressed, make them breakfast, take them to school, clean the house, pick them up from school, make them their dinner, and get them ready for bed.
 Jez is 16 and had to do all of this alongside trying to study for his GCSEs.

 He often misses school.
 Some days none of the children go to school as his Mum has panic attacks that something would happen to them.
 She is trying to get better and has been placed on medication by her GP, but it is a long process and she still has bad days.